How Much Do Processed Foods Really Cost?

 A Side Note About Fast Food

-The video at right shows some of the behind-the-scenes dirty tricks that are used by specially-trained "food stylists" to make your mouth water for that fast food treat.
+The video above shows some of the behind-the-scenes dirty tricks that are used by specially-trained "food stylists" to make your mouth water for that fast food treat.